-8.2 VIRCAM Specific Workflow Canvas Parameters
+8.2 HAWK-I Specific Workflow Canvas Parameters

 The workflow may use index files and catalogue files for astrometric and photometric calibration.
-See the data description section in [2] for details.
-If a user chooses not to use CDS to retrieve catalogue data over the Internet, these files should be placed in the TWOMASS\CATALOGUE\DIR.
-If a user would rather use CDS for astrometric and photometric calibration, this directory should be set to an empty string, e.g. "".
+See the data description section in [3] for details.
+If a user chooses not to use CDS to retrieve catalogue data over the Internet, these files should be placed in the TWOMASS\CATALOGUE\DIR and PPMXL\CATALOGUE\DIR, respectively.
+If a user would like to use their own custom catalogue for calibration, the catalogue should be placed in the LOCAL\CATALOGUE\DIR directory; see the HAWK-I Pipeline Manual[3] for details on how to construct and use such a catalogue.
+If a user would rather use CDS for astrometric and photometric calibration, these directories should be set to an empty string, e.g. "".